-- Binary indicator for any employment - For subset of sample invited to apply for our job: indicator for having applied, indicator for having uploaded a letter of recommendation
+- Binary indicator for any employment - For subset of sample invited to apply for our job: indicator for having applied, indicator for having uploaded a letter of recommendation, indicator for having checked the box to apply to the more selective job

-Education:
+Education (if available):

 - To reduce the number of tests, we will combine several measures of academic engagement and performance into a single index (see Kling, Leibman and Katz 2007; Anderson 2008) for youth who had not graduated prior to random assignment.
 This will include two measures of attendance: days attended and school persistence (an indicator for either having graduated or still being enrolled in school) and measures of performance: GPA and standardized test scores when available (NYS Regents).
 The index will be calculated by standardizing each measure and averaging these z-scores to get an overall index value.
 We will also show the outcomes separately, as well as in their original units, to better understand what is driving any changes in the index, adjusting for multiple testing.
-This may be particularly important given the possibility for effects on index elements that go in opposite directions (e.g., pulling marginal youth into the labor market might pull them out of school, but also increase GPAs among the youth remaining in school).

-- Indicator for any post-secondary enrollment for the subpopulation who are at least 18 by the follow-up period
+This may be particularly important given the possibility for effects on index elements that go in opposite directions (e.g., pulling marginal youth into the labor market might pull them out of school, but also increase GPAs among the youth remaining in school). - Indicator for any post-secondary enrollment for the subpopulation who are at least 18 by the follow-up period